 - Thanks to my lack of hair, I am very, very warm to the touch.
 Like a kitty heating pad.
 You’ll want to touch me frequently, especially during the chillier months.

 - I should let you know that as desirable as I am, I am also quite hard to get.
-My breed remains very rare still and you’ll encounter a long waiting time – have patience, ‘though.
+The Minskin cat breed remains very rare still and you’ll encounter a long waiting time – have patience, ‘though.
 I am worth it.